wellspringcp/wellspring/15-torts-and-coordination/15-04-workplace-health-and-safety.md

 ## Making employers provide safe work environments:

 Employers are expected to provide work places which demonstrate a **good faith** effort to ensure that any hazards which may reasonably arise from the nature/configuration of the particular environment/equipment/tools/supplies provided by the employer are ameliorated.

-Employers may demonstrate such good faith efforts by providing, for each of the hazards occasioned by the particular nature/configuration of the environment/equipment/tools/supplies, a method of using the environment/equipment/tools/supplies which:
+For any hazard occasioned by the particular nature/configuration of the environment/equipment/tools/supplies provided by the employer, a good faith method of ameliorating said hazard is one which:

 - When diligently followed/deployed by the employees ameliorates the hazard.
+- Where the method is already deployed:
   - Is resourced by the employer sufficiently so as to make it practical for the employees to follow/deploy.
   - Can readily be demonstrated by the employer to be maintained in an operational state or on standby, ready to be deployed in a timely manner, depending on the type of hazard under consideration.

+Should any of the published hazards for a job description not have a good faith method provided by the employer, any and all of the employees (whether or not their particular job description incurs the alleged hazard) shall have standing to file suit against the employer under the cause of action, "Unameliorated Workplace Hazard".

 ## Cause of action: "Unameliorated Workplace Hazard":

-Should any of the published hazards for a job description not have a good faith method provided by the employer which ameliorates the hazard, any and all of the employees (whether or not their particular job description incurs the alleged hazard) shall have standing to file suit against the employer under the cause of action, "Unameliorated Workplace Hazard".

-Upon judgment proceeding for the plaintiff(s):
+The plaintiffs shall nominate at least one good faith method to ameliorate the hazard, and source relevant costs for procuring and deploying it at the workplace.
+The plaintiffs implicitly agree to a renegotiation of the employees' terms of employment, in line with the requirements to effectuate the method, including changes to duties, hours, compensation, etc.

+### Burden of proof:

-- Both sides of the advocacy shall present a set of good faith options for methods to ameliorate the hazard.
+The burden of proof shall lie with the employer to show that they have in fact provided a good faith method of ameliorating the hazard.

-- Should both sides not be able to come to a mutually agreed upon settlement, a legislatively defined procedure shall be held and a jury shall issue the verdict on which method shall be adopted as the **good faith** method (where good faith is not necessarily "state of the art").
-- The employer shall have a grace period within which to provide such protections as are determined to be in good faith by mutually agreed upon settlement or by the legislatively defined process of dispute resolution.
+### Finding options and settling the dispute:

+Upon judgment proceeding for the plaintiff(s), the defendant may also source and nominate their own options for ameliorating the hazard and these options shall also be subjected to the good faith criteria.
+Should the litigants be unable to come to a settlement over which method(s) should be deployed, a legislatively defined procedure shall be used to settle the dispute and guide the jury to arrive at the final decision on behalf of the litigants.

+The plaintiffs implicitly agree to a renegotiation of the employees' terms of employment, in line with the requirements to effectuate the finally decided method, including changes to duties, hours, compensation, etc, as decided by the jury through the legislatively defined dispute settlement procedure.